Onsemi: Products

 In 2013, the company introduced the industry's highest resolution optical image stabilization (OIS) integrated circuit (IC) for smartphone camera modules.
+As of December 2025, onsemi has more than 25,000 Portfolio SKUs.

 Corporate responsibility

 Onsemi plans to achieve net-zero emissions by 2040.
 The industrial and automotive sectors, which are among the company's most important end markets, are responsible for more than 65% of global greenhouse gas emissions.
 This highlights the need for climate initiatives.

 In May 2024, the company's ESG risk rating was at 20.8%.